KatherineMichel/portfolio/doc/los-angeles-2023.md

 Because I hadn't read up on the details of the tour ahead of time, I had no idea what I would see.

-The chance to take a photo on the real Friends set was a super fun surprise and gave me a feeling of childlike delight.
+Having my photo taken on the real Friends was a really fun surprise and gave me a feeling of childlike delight.
 What a great way to kick of off my Hollywood sightseeing.

 ![](los-angeles-2023-images/warner-brothers-friends-set.jpg)
 Me on the real Friends set...
 I don't usually buy these, but couldn't resist this time!